If you’re looking to find out all of the important information about this particular supplement, then you’re in the right place.

 Let’s now focus on the main ingredients in the GNC AMP Test 18700 formula.

-• Zinc – This is a great ingredient for any testosterone booster supplement.
+• Zinc – This is a great ingredient for any supplement of this type.
 It’s an essential mineral that your body needs in trace amounts to be able to function properly.
-Zinc is known for its role in helping to support healthy testosterone levels.
+In case you didn’t know, Zinc contributes to the maintenance of normal serum testosterone concentrations.

 • Magnesium – Another essential mineral that plays a key role in a number of bodily processes.
-Again, it’s known for its role in supporting normal testosterone levels amongst other things.
-Many people don’t get enough Magnesium from their diet.
+It is known for helping to play a role in the reduction of tiredness and fatigue.

 • Ashwagandha – This is a herbal extract which has a history of use in traditional Indian medicine.
-It can help to reduce Cortisol levels in your system, and it has also shown promise at being able to support healthy testosterone levels.
+We would like to see some more extensive human research conducted into this ingredient.

-• Tribulus Terrestris – An ingredient which was used in a lot of the early testosterone boosters to hit the market.
-It’s known for its role in helping to support sexual wellbeing and enhance libido, but there’s not much evidence linking it directly to boosted testosterone levels.
+• Tribulus Terrestris – An ingredient which was used in a lot of the early to hit the market in this category.
+We’re not huge fans of it though, and there’s not much actual scientific evidence to suggest that it helps.

-• Sage Leaf Extract – Not the most common testosterone booster ingredient.
-There is some evidence to suggest that Sage could help with mood amongst other things – but it’s not currently one of our top rated testosterone boosting ingredients.
+• Sage Leaf Extract – Not the most common ingredient.
+There is some evidence to suggest that Sage could help with some things – but it’s not currently one of our top-rated ingredients.

 • Bovine Colostrum – This is the initial milk secreted by cows during the first day after calving.
-It’s not the most pleasant sounding ingredient, even though it’s believed to be high in protein and potentially immune system boosting.
+It’s not the most pleasant sounding ingredient, even though it’s believed to potentially have some benefits.

 • DIM – Short for Diindolylmethane.
 This is a nutrient that’s commonly found in green vegetables such as broccoli.
-It could help to control estrogen levels, but we don’t rate it as one of the best testosterone booster ingredients.
+We don’t rate it as one of the best ingredients.

 • Proprietary Mushroom Blend – This is a blend of three different types of mushroom.
 We mentioned above that we’re not really fans of proprietary blends at all, and we’re not totally convinced about the efficacy of these ingredients.

 The GNC AMP Test 1700 ingredients formula does have some good things in it.
-However, it’s also missing some of our key and top rated testosterone booster ingredients, namely:
+However, it’s also missing some of our key and top rated ingredients, namely:

 • D-Aspartic Acid